htpkbs/nikon/README.md

 Capacitors `C1` and `C4` are mislabeled!
 The silkscreen labels are swapped.

-# Scratch

-Stuff that will go elsewhere but I want to make a note of for now.

 # Key Layout

 The key layout looks like this: